-Peanut Butter Crunch Bars start with a peanut butter brown sugar cookie layer then they’re topped with a delicious layer of chocolate, peanut butter, and peanuts.
-You can’t beat it!
+Dive into the heavenly world of our Peanut Butter Crunch Bars!
+Made with a scrumptious peanut butter brown sugar cookie layer and topped with a delightful chocolate, peanut butter, and peanuts concoction – it’s simply irresistible!

 Peanut Butter Crunch Bars have a peanut butter brown sugar cookie base that is full of flavor on its own.